12 Orlando Food Truck Events and Locations for a Casual Date Night

 Looking for a date night experience that’s the perfect marriage of food and fun?
 Orlando’s delicious food truck scene has it all.
 Weekly and monthly meet-ups throughout Central Florida make for an easy breezy evening, and you’ll never have to argue over which restaurant to visit again.
-Briefly part ways to grab fare from your individual favorite trucks, and then reconvene to enjoy your foodie finds together.
+Briefly, part ways to grab fare from your individual favorite trucks, and then reconvene to enjoy your foodie finds together.

 Whether you’re a seasoned food truck pro or embarking on your first food truck extravaganza, we’ve got some tips and information on how to plan the best Orlando food truck date night, and where to find food trucks throughout the city.

-Downtown Orlando Food Trucks
+Orlando Food Truck Events

 Tasty Takeover in the Milk District